 2017 JUDGING PANEL

-The judging panel comprises the following industry leaders:
+The judging panel comprised the following industry leaders:

 - Simone Dossetor, General Manager Insurance, Great Lakes Australia